0racle/raku-Inline-J/README.md

 In the first case, returning `IJN`'s results in the creation of noun's in J unnecessarily.
 A potentially work around is a reserved noun that is reused for return values.

 In the second case, returning Raku data may result in unnecessary overhead of data conversion when it may not be needed (or wanted) by the user.

+*UPDATE* I've decided!
+They now return `IJN`'s.
+The reason is, if I'm calling a function in Raku, I want something I can use in Raku.
+Returning an eval'd string requires parsing on the Raku side, where as returning an `IJN` simply requires a call to `.getm` (or maybe `.gets`).
+Users wishing to avoid overhead of calling a lot of `IJV`'s should instead call them _in_ J, eg. via `j.eval`.

   * How does this module handle threading and race conditions